 "The heart of ecological design is not efficiency or sustainability.
 It is the embodiment of animating spirit, the soul of the living world, as embodied in each of us waiting to be reborn and expressed in what we design."

-2) The aggregation of local, national and international content presented online is becoming a force in the marketplace.
-People are looking deeper to find out more about where their food comes from.
-This site is one person's perspective on interesting people and places in the northeast.
-There is much to learn and savor.
+2) People are looking deeper to find out more about where their food comes from.
+This site is one person's perspective on interesting people and the stories behind their work.

 With her website Berkshire Food Journal, Caroline Alexander is exploring the traditions and contemporary innovations in the region’s agricultural economy and food system, while also cultivating strategies and entrepreneurial opportunities in the emerging landscape of online media.